What is Hardware Tracking? Implement a Tracking System

 • Integration with ITSM tools: Connect hardware assets to incidents, changes, and service requests for better IT operations insight.
 InvGate Asset Management integrates seamlessly with well-known ITSM platforms (including InvGate Service Management) to enhance visibility and streamline workflows.

 To implement hardware tracking effectively, it's important to follow best practices that cover everything from data collection to lifecycle management.
-Here are the key practices to consider:
+Here are 4 hardware tracking best practices to consider:

 1. Centralize data in one system: A centralized system ensures that all stakeholders have access to up-to-date information, which reduces the risk of errors and allows for better decision-making.